uutils/uutils.github.io/content/_index.md

 You can join our [Discord server](https://discord.gg/wQVJbvJ) to discuss or ask anything concerning uutils.
 We're happy to help you get started with contributing!

+# Talks & Media

+We did a few talks about this project, see [our talks & media page](/talks).

 # Friends of uutils

 We collaborate with and build upon many other projects in the Rust